omiridoue/sgsss-workflow/README.md

 ## Course materials

-The course material for the half day course can be found in the [sgsss-workflow](https://github.com/omiridoue/sgsss-workflow) repository.
-The teaching and learning material lives in the following page: [course training](https://omiridoue.github.io/sgsss-workflow/).
+The guided practical material for the half day course can be found in the [sgsss-workflow](https://github.com/omiridoue/sgsss-workflow/tree/workflow-scripts) scripts repository.
+The teaching and learning material lives in the [course training](https://omiridoue.github.io/sgsss-workflow/) page.
 Material was prepared by [(PGR) Eleni Omiridou](https://www.gla.ac.uk/pgrs/eleniomiridou/), University of Glasgow.
 The course was first run in July 2025.

 ### Materials